harness/developer-hub/docs/chaos-engineering/chaos-faults/kubernetes/pod/pod-cpu-hog.md

 ---

 Pod CPU hog is a Kubernetes pod-level chaos fault that:

-- Consumes CPU resources in excess, resulting in a significant spike in the CPU/resource usage of a pod.
+- Excessively consumes CPU resources, resulting in a significant increase in the CPU resource usage of a pod.
-- Simulates a condition where the CPU resource usage of an application spikes up unexpectedly.
+- Simulates a situation where an application's CPU resource usage unexpectedly spikes.

 :::tip Fault execution flow chart
 ![Pod CPU Hog](./static/images/pod-stress.png)
 :::

-## Uses
+## Usage
 <details>
-<summary>View the uses of the fault</summary>
+<summary>View fault usage</summary>
 <div>
 Disk Pressure or CPU hogs is another very common and frequent scenario we find in kubernetes applications that can result in the eviction of the application replica and impact its delivery.
 Such scenarios that can still occur despite whatever availability aids K8s provides.
 These problems are generally referred to as "Noisy Neighbour" problems.